-The only way to travel by public transport direct from Phuket to Koh Kradan is by shared speed boat.
-The journey is scheduled to take just over 3 hours.
+The only way to travel by public transport direct from Phuket to Koh Kradan is by shared speedboat.
+The journey is scheduled to take around 3 hours.

 Ferry Times from Phuket to Koh Kradan